Stoffel Vandoorne: Formula E career

-HWA Racelab (2018–2019)
+HWA (2018–2019)

-2018–19 season

 It was confirmed on 15 October 2018 that Vandoorne would drive for HWA Racelab for the 2018–19 Formula E season.
 He would be joining Britain's Gary Paffett to complete the driver lineup for HWA Racelab.
 Vandoorne would go on and start his Formula E debut just 3 weeks after leaving Formula 1 and would come 17th in his first race.
 He has also achieved his first qualifying pole position in Formula E at a wet 2019 Hong Kong ePrix.
-However, he retired from the race after having a driveshaft issue.He came third in the 2019 Rome ePrix and booked his first podium in Formula E. Vandoorne finished his debut season in 16th position in the driver's standings with 35 points.
+However, he retired from the race after having a driveshaft issue.
+He came third in the 2019 Rome ePrix and booked his first podium in Formula E. Vandoorne finished his debut season in 16th position in the driver's standings with 35 points.

-Mercedes-EQ Formula E Team (2019–2022)
+Mercedes-EQ (2019–2022)

-2019–20 season
+2019–20

 In the 2019–20 season, Vandoorne drove for Mercedes-Benz EQ with 2019 Formula 2 Champion, Nyck de Vries.
 Vandoorne took 2 consecutive podiums in the two first races.
-The E-Prix of Mexico and Marrakesh saw a series of poor finishes, and at the time of the season's suspension due to the COVID-19 Pandemic, he sat 29 points below the championship leader, António Félix da Costa.
+The E-Prix of Mexico and Marrakesh saw a series of poor finishes, and at the time of the season's suspension due to the COVID-19 pandemic, he sat 29 points below the championship leader, António Félix da Costa.
 Following the resumption of the season for six races in Berlin, he finished in the points in four of the six races, including his first win in the season finale.
 He ultimately finished 2nd in the standings, though behind Félix da Costa by 71 points.

-2020–21 season
+2020–21

 Vandoorne continued to drive for the renamed Mercedes-EQ Formula E Team for the 2020–21 season, again partnering Nyck de Vries.
 Vandoorne achieved one win at the second race of 2021 Rome ePrix, and two third place finishes at 2021 Valencia ePrix and 2021 Berlin ePrix. de Vries secured his first Drivers' Championship, as Vandoorne finished ninth in the standings.
 Vandoorne and de Vries' total points haul allowed Mercedes to achieve their first Teams' Championship that season.
 Vandoorne and de Vries' partnership will continue for the 2021-22 season.